medplum/medplum/packages/docs/src/pages/solutions/index.md

 Highly customizable internal service that supports integrations that are common in healthcare such as FHIR and Smart-on-FHIR integrations, HL7 connections, SFTP, Lab data, home health integrations, logistics providers and more.
 Can also be used as a system of record between multiple integrations.
 Available hosted or self-hosted.
 [Learn More](/products/integration)

-## Remote Patient Monitoring

-Build and implement a custom, robust remote patient monitoring program.
-Read a [case study](/blog/codex-and-the-power-of-g10) on the topic.

-## Sidecar Application

-Build an application that reads and writes data to common medical records systems such as Epic, Cerner or Athena.

-## Durable Medical Equipment

-Build an application that supports common durable medical equipment workflows such as integration with logistics services, prior auth, records request and payor integration and dashboards.

-## Population Health

-With standards-compliant data, it is possible to build population health reports and tools.

-## Clinical Decision Support

-Build clinical decision support applications that are data driven and in context.